flowcommerce/redux-fetch/README.md

 * `[renderLoading: Function]`: Redux Fetch renders the loading state whenever it cannot immediately fulfill data needed to render.
 By default, nothing is rendered while loading data for the initial render.
 If a previous component was fulfilled and rendered, the default behavior is to continue rendering the previous view.
 You can change this behavior by supplying the `renderLoading` property.
 A `renderLoading` callback can simulate the default behavior by returning `undefined`.
 Notice that this is different from a `renderLoading` callback that returns `null`, which would render nothing whenever data is loading, even if there was a previous view rendered.

 * `[renderFailure: Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
 Error handling behavior can be configured by supplying a callback to the `renderFailure` property.
+The `renderFailure` callback is called with the error.

 * `[renderSuccess: Function]`: When all data necessary to render becomes available, Redux Fetch will render the supplied Component by default (i.e. the React Router `RouterContext` component).
 However, you can change this behavior by supplying a callback to the `renderSuccess` property.
 The `renderSuccess` callback is called with the `children` to be rendered (i.e. the router context).
 Typically, you will not use this callback but we have exposed it in case you need to hack something together.